Prarthna-design/Plotly/README.md

 In this assignment Plotly was used to create an interactive Dash board!

-The D3 library used to read into 'sample.json'
+The D3 library used to read into 'sample.json'.

+Bar Graph was created using 'sample_values' as values, 'otu_ids' as labels and 'otu_labels" as hovertext for the chart."